gabfire/gabfire-widget-pack/readme.txt

 The Gabfire Widget Pack is a feature-packed plugin that adds the most commonly used widgets to your site.
 Rather than having to download several plugins by various authors, this plugin bundles together the most popular widgets.

-It is maintained by the folks over at [Gabfire] (http://www.gabfirethemes.com "WordPress Themes").
+It is maintained by the folks over at http://www.gabfirethemes.com

 Below are the steps required to install, activate, and configure the Gabfire Widget Pack.